dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 3. Wait for the instance to finish loading.
 4. Once completed, go back to the dashboard of the application and launch your app, which will automatically use the instance you have set.

-Accessing the SEPAL-SDG 15.4.2 :sub:`beta` tool
+Accessing the SEPAL-SDG 15.4.2 tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To access the the SEPAL-SDG 15.4.2 :sub:`beta` module, use the `Apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the list of apps until you find the module (or type "SEPAL-SDG 15.4.2" in the search box).
-Once you have found it, hover over the app drawer and patiently wait until the SEPAL-SDG 15.4.2 :sub:`beta` module is displayed (it may take a few minutes).
+To access the the SEPAL-SDG 15.4.2 module, use the `Apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the list of apps until you find the module (or type "SEPAL-SDG 15.4.2" in the search box).
+Once you have found it, hover over the app drawer and patiently wait until the SEPAL-SDG 15.4.2 module is displayed (it may take a few minutes).

 .. image:: ../_static/sepal/accessing_sepal_module.png
    :align: center